 Technology used in HR SaaS platforms such as Shortlyst uses people analytics to find the best candidate not only through the lens of their personality profile.
 Through Big Data Analytics, Shortlyst recommends HR recruiters the most ideal candidates based on their skills, education, experience and competitiveness against similar profiles.

 This platform is developed with the aim to reach ideal candidates in an efficient manner, and retain those talents post-recruitment.
-With the help of Shortlyst’s AI-based talent recommendations, a recruiter can focus on other important tasks, such as recruiting the candidates itself.
-Plus, Shortlyst’s talent sourcing tool is a more affordable platform for most recruiters as it will only cost you $39 per account per month.
+With the help of Shortlyst’s AI-based recruitment software, a recruiter can focus on other important tasks, such as recruiting the candidates itself.
+Plus, Shortlyst’s talent sourcing tool is a more affordable platform for most recruiters as it will only cost you $40 per account per month.